Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 3. It is recommended to give up cigarettes.
 Smoking adversely affects cardiovascular system;

-4. Dosed physical activity (30 minutes every other day, aerobic activity).
-It is advisable not to engage in power sports;
+4. Dosed physical activity (30 minutes every other day, aerobic exercise).
+It is advisable not to engage in strength sports;

 Drug treatment